 Our experience has been that getting to the top and staying there requires constant monitoring and constant attention.
 Having resources within your organization that are tasked with looking at your SEO, maintaining its vigilance, and doing keyword research is invaluable.
 It's a somewhat specialized skill-set, so a lot of companies will employ agencies or outside resources to do this, but it's never a one and done.

 Google changes its algorithm thousands of times a year, and you can suddenly find yourself losing altitude very quickly if you don’t stay on top of your SEO efforts and online presence.

 Wearing too many hats is a common mistake marketers make.
-SEO is a very deep topic, and having your team try to produce highly meaningful, usable content, and also play around with technical SEO and keywords on the page is too much.
-We find that offloading the technical SEO, the optimization techniques, makes sense for many marketing teams.
+SEO is a very deep topic and having your team try to produce highly meaningful, usable content, and also play around with technical SEO and keywords on the page is too much.
+We find that offloading the technical SEO and the optimization techniques makes sense for many marketing teams.
 Then they can focus on what they do best, which is telling the brand story and creating relevant and valuable content.